Captor Capital (CPTRF) & Its Rivals Financial Contrast

 |2.41

-As a group, “Metal mining” companies have a potential upside of 50.32%.
-Given Captor Capital’s rivals higher possible upside, analysts clearly believe Captor Capital has less favorable growth aspects than its rivals.
+As a group, “Metal mining” companies have a potential upside of 49.20%.
+Given Captor Capital’s peers higher possible upside, analysts clearly believe Captor Capital has less favorable growth aspects than its peers.

-0.2% of Captor Capital shares are held by institutional investors.
-Comparatively, 24.9% of shares of all “Metal mining” companies are held by institutional investors.
-12.4% of shares of all “Metal mining” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares Captor Capital and its rivals’ net margins, return on equity and return on assets.
+This table compares Captor Capital and its peers gross revenue, earnings per share and valuation.

 |Captor Capital